Inside: Resources for parents who want to nurture a growth mindset in their children.

 What are some practical strategies parents can use to encourage a growth mindset in their children?

-The following videos also provide practical tips for parents about how to raise kids with a growth mindset:
+The following videos also provide practical tips for parents about how to develop a growth mindset in kids:

 How to Develop a Growth Mindset in Kids: if you already understand growth mindset, skip to 2:50 in this video where a list of practical tips for parents is shared.
 Tips in include: be a good role model, openly fail in front of your kids and praise the process, not the result.